YakupAtahanov/Cardex/README.md

 # Cardex
-## *An secure FOSS alternative to Google Pay & Apple Pay that respects your privacy*
+## *A secure FOSS alternative to Google Pay & Apple Pay that respects your privacy*